stewart-matzek/stewart-matzek.github.io/_pages/about.md

 clearly and precisely.
 Able to quickly learn new technologies and subject matters and communicates them for multivariate audiences.
 Experience with docs-as-code and CI/CD documentation ideologies.
 Always curious about ways to improve and grow.

-Sounds like someone you want on your team?
-Let's chat!
+Sound like someone you want on your team?
+Hit me up!
 We can talk shop or just wax poetic about how much we like our pets.